asifrc/coffee-blog/src/pages/2017-08-09-This-Would-Have-Been-Easier-With-Coffee/index.md

 is probably how you got here.

 Speaking of You, I arrive at the usual second-person existential crisis of trying to determine who You are, and why You are here.
-As I right this, You is just intended to be me, and the why is so that we may later look back on my journey from coffee ignorance, through a nerdy passionate pursuit, to eventually thinking I know enough about coffee to be bored and look for something else to
+As I write this, You is just intended to be me, and the why is so that we may later look back on my journey from coffee ignorance, through a nerdy passionate pursuit, to eventually thinking I know enough about coffee to be bored and look for something else to